Jorge Rondón: Chicago White Sox (second stint)

-On January 11, 2018, Rondón signed a minor-league contract with the Chicago White Sox.
-He was released on May 10, 2018.
+On January 11, 2018, Rondón signed a minor league contract with the Chicago White Sox.
+In 9 appearances for the Double-A Birmingham Barons, he posted an 0–1 record and 4.85 ERA with 14 strikeouts over 13 innings of work.
+Rondón was released by the White Sox organization on May 10.

 Rieleros de Aguascalientes

 On January 10, 2020, Rondón signed with the Rieleros de Aguascalientes of the Mexican League.
-On April 22, 2020, Rondón was released.
-On March 15, 2021, Rondón re-signed with Aguascalientes.
+On April 22, Rondón was released.